facebookSPF, SCDF, ICA, Prison Service and Central Narcotics Bureau: Your Ultimate Guide to Salary, Sign-on Bonuses & Work Benefits

 ICA Civilian Officers: Management Executive

-The starting pay of a Management Executive depends on academic standing, relevant work experience and if he has completed full-time National Service.
+The starting pay of a Management Executive depends on academic standing, relevant work experience, and whether he has completed full-time national service.

 Educational QualificationStarting Monthly Salary